AMReX-Astro/Castro/Exec/science/flame_wave/analysis/README.md

 the composition through the network.

-You need to have MICROPHYSICS_HOME set and the script needs to be editted to indicate which network you are using.
+You need to have MICROPHYSICS_HOME set and the script needs to be edited to indicate which network you are using.